cproctor/ub-cs-education-handbook/source/vision_and_goals.md

   be integrated into a school to how CS could be embedded into a community, a career, or a broader project of activism.
 - A roadmap for how this might be achieved.
 This should be realistic and actionable.

+### Continuous improvement

+The CS Teacher Preparation Program will engage in a process of continuous improvement, collecting and anaylzing data around program outcomes and engaging in regular self-assessment and external evaluation in dialogue with all program stakeholders.
+Data collected will include matriculation and graduation statistics, student course evaluations, and course summative assessments aligned with program outcomes.
+These processes will center on two annual retreats, one at the beginning of the academic year and one toward the end of the academic year.
+All program faculty and staff will be invited, as well as representatives of partner schools and communities and external colleagues also involved in CS teacher preparation.
+These retreats will provide opportunities to surface issues and consider program-level changes which could address them.